Residential Remodelers NAICS 236118

 • Business models range from small family-owned firms, which may perform remodeling work themselves, to individuals serving as general contractors who hire employees and subcontractors to complete larger remodeling projects.

-• Residential remodeling spending reached about $480 billion in 2023, but is expected to moderate to $450 billion in 2024, according to Harvard’s Joint Center for Housing Studies.
+• Residential remodeling spending reached about $503 billion in the fourth quarter of 2024 and is expected to rise to $512 billion by the fourth quarter of 2025, according to Harvard’s Joint Center for Housing Studies.

 Industry Forecast